algorithmiaio/api-docs/source/includes/clients/_cli.md

 ##### Output Options

-The algorithm result is printed to STDOUT by defauft.
+The algorithm result is printed to STDOUT by default.
 Additional notices may be printed to STDERR.
 If you'd like to output the result to a file, use the output option flag followed by a filename:

 ```bash
 $ algo run kenny/factor -d 17 --output results.txt